Portrait of Sayuri Arima, Masami Yoshizawa and Yves Monnier at the Magasin, National Contemporary Art Center of Grenoble, 2017.

 The Cows of Mr. Yoshizawa

 In 2011, when the Fukushima disaster occurred, I was preparing an exhibition at the Conciergerie in Savoie, France.
 This news inspired me to create the installation: Fukushima mon amour (2011).
 During the years that followed, I continued to find out about the people who had survived; I searched the Internet simply to keep myself informed.
-This is how, in 2014, I discovered the story of the Japanese farmer Masami Yoshizawa, who refused to be expropriated and to abandon his animals to starvation, or slaughter them, as his government demanded.
+This is how, in 2014, I discovered the story of the Japanese farmer Masami Yoshizawa.
+He refused to be expropriated and to abandon his animals to starvation, or to kill them, as his government demanded.
 He chose to stay and live in the forbidden zone created after the disaster on the 11th March 2011 at the Fukushima Daiichi nuclear plant.
 He made this decision to maintain his own way of life, and to allow his animals to have a dignified end to their lives.

-Half of the profits from the sales of the original works, and the reproductions from the series Mr. Yoshizawa’s Cows (2014), are donated to the Association La Ferme de L’Espoir.
+Half of the profits from the sales of the original works, and the reproductions from the series Mr. Yoshizawa’s Cows (2014), are still donated to the Association La Ferme de L’Espoir.

 Video / 10’02 min / in collaboration with the director Clément Fessy / 2018